 Although ASIST is widely used by healthcare providers, participants don’t need any formal training to attend the workshop; anyone 16 or older can learn and use the ASIST model.

 Mindfulness is recommended as an effective treatment for depression and has been clinically evidenced to significantly reduce symptoms of anxiety and stress.
 Mindfulness is a treatment option that Mind in Greater Manchester believes should be made available to anyone who experiences mental health issues.

 Mind in Greater Manchester can deliver an evidence-based, 8-week mindfulness course and also the Practitioner Training Programme, a recognised 12-month pathway for mindfulness teachers providing the foundation for seeking registration with the UK Network for Mindfulness Teachers.

 All of our training opportunities can be tailored to your needs.
-For further details and pricing please contact Stewart Lucas.
+For further details and pricing please contact Katrin Viella.